D2-mods/D2-Weapon/d2-weapon/readme.txt

 ==================================================
 WHAT THIS MOD DOES
 ==================================================
 Adds 15 weapons, many of them loosely based on weapons from FromSoft's Dark Souls trilogy.
 All items are purchased.
-Some have more "normal" abilities, while others have very extreme advantages and disadvantages.
+Some have more standard abilities, while others have very extreme advantages and disadvantages.

 Note: For BGEE/SoD, all items install, but only 3 are obtainable (2 in SoD).